Scott B. Rinder – Chief Executive Officer

 Major General Williams has served or is serving on Boards of Directors and/or Boards of Advisors on the for-profit companies: Texanova Energy Company, DCG International, Encryptics, LLC, and US Falcon.
 In the nonprofit sector; The Tower Center at Southern Methodist University, the North Texas Crime Commission, the Admiral Nimitz Foundation-National Museum of the Pacific War, The American Board of Physician Specialties and Disaster Medicine Committee, The Veterans Coalition of North Central Texas, the VA Medical Center of North Texas, the World Craniofacial Foundation, and The Bridge-Homeless Program.

-We provide capital raising and advisory services to public and private companies across healthcare, technology and energy.
+We provide public and private capital raising and advisory services – Healthcare, Technology and Energy.